curiositymotive/curiositymotive.github.io/_posts/2017-02-23-Stranger-Things-Tiger-Edition.md

 feature_image: post-assets/announcing-stranger-things-tiger-edition/sttx_large
 show_related_posts: false
 square_related: post-assets/announcing-stranger-things-tiger-edition/sttx_small
-blurb: "We made a game based on the Netflix show Stranger Things that looks just like an old Tiger Electronics game with a design from Mike Donovan."
+blurb: "We made a game based on the Netflix show Stranger Things that looks just like an old Tiger Electronics game."
 comments: true
 headerDark: true
 permalink: /announcing-stranger-things-tiger-edition/
 published: true
 ---

-A few weeks ago my colleage [Nate](http://www.curiositymotive.com/author/nate/) posted this amazing game design image from UX Designer [Mike Donovan](http://mikedonovandesign.com) in our #spoilers_strangerthngs Slack channel (I’m not obsessed, you’re obsessed) and I nearly lost myself in it thinking through the possibilities of how to make it work.
+A few weeks ago my colleage [Nate](http://www.curiositymotive.com/author/nate/) posted an amazing [game design image](http://mikedonovandesign.com/stranger-things-handheld-game/) from UX Designer [Mike Donovan](http://mikedonovandesign.com) that showed an incredibly realistic looking Tiger Electronics game based on Stranger Things.
+It was in our #spoilers_strangerthngs Slack channel (I’m not obsessed, you’re obsessed) and I nearly lost myself in it thinking through the possibilities of how to make it work.
 Could we build a real Tiger-style LCD handheld game?
 That would probably be ridiculously complicated (but still totally going to try it one of these days), but we could certainly build an [HTML5 version](https://curiositymotive.itch.io/stranger-things-tiger-edition)!

 <iframe frameborder="0" src="https://itch.io/embed/121912?linkback=true&amp;link_color=da1c5c" width="552" height="167"></iframe>
 <br />

 I got in touch with Mike that day and asked for his blessing to go ahead and turn his design into something playable.
-He was happy for me to do it and turned out to be really great to work with.
+He was happy for me to do it and was really great to work with.

 ## What to build it with?